alxmrs/website/src/pbfft.md

 <details>
   <summary>(Umm... are you sure this is a petabyte?)</summary>

   No, I am not sure.
 Ok, I think you're right.
 Single variables in ARCO-ERA5 are more like [4 TBs](https://github.com/alxmrs/xarray-sql/issues/36#issuecomment-2024559470).
 This is where my lack of atmospheric-physics is showing.
-I'm not sure how to come up with a code example for computing an FFT in Xarray that would be at the petabyte scale, however, I suspect it would be quite possible to come up with an example.
+I'm not sure how to come up with a code example for computing an FFT in Xarray that would be at the petabyte scale, however, I suspect it would be quite possible to make one up.
 Maybe, it would look similar processing the model-view data, which is stored in a [reduced gaussian grid](https://github.com/google-research/arco-era5/blob/main/docs/1-Model-Levels-Walkthrough.ipynb).

 </details>